Rainbowizard67/C-Webserver/documentation/posixAPIGeneral.md

 All of these components form the core of the POSIX standard, forming portability across Unix or Unix like (Linux) operating systems.

+There are way more functions, Macros, and structures used in this project this is just an introduction.

 For more general POSIX information follow the link at the top.